mobile-devices/ruby-agents-sdk/web_shell/agents_generator/exts/protogen/protocol_generator/README.md

-where &lt;protocol_file_path&gt; is the path to the file which describes your protocol. where &lt;configuration_file_path&gt; is the path to the file which will configure how your code will be genereated. where &lt;output_directory&gt; is the path to the directory in which the code will be generated.
+where &lt;protocol_file_path&gt; is the path to the file which describes your protocol. where &lt;configuration_file_path&gt; is the path to the file which will configure how your code will be genereated. where &lt;output_directory&gt; is the path to the directory in which the code will be generated. (optional)

 ## Protocol file